Are Tesla batteries prone to catching fire?

 Additionally, Tesla designs their cars so that the interior cab is as safe as possible in the event of a fire.
 Lithium batteries — the kind on which Tesla operates — are slower to catch fire and burn in a more controlled manner.

-However, battery fires are more challenging to extinguish than gasoline fires, and firefighters have to use special techniques to resolve the situation.
+However, battery fires are more challenging to extinguish than gasoline fires.
+These are some problems of electric cars, and firefighters have to use special techniques to resolve the situation.

 Even though the occasional Tesla catches fire in a non-crash incident, the NHTSA finds the fire risk acceptably low.